此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 The NSC became the Ministry of Science and Technology in March 2014, and was restructured in July 2022, officially becoming the National Science and Technology Council (NSTC).
 The NSTC will use a broader, more efficient perspective to coordinate the allocation of resources across government agencies and bring important science and technology policies to fruition.
 At the same time, the NSTC will utilise Taiwan’s renowned prowess in science and technology to further strengthen Taiwan-UK bilateral collaborations.
 We will continue to work closely with Britain’s government, academic institutions and science industry, promoting further exchanges between Taiwan and the UK.

-With the change of the international situation and the rapid growth of emerging technologies, Taiwan has become indispensable to the entirety of the world because of its prominent capacity in making cutting-edge semiconductors.
-In June 2023, a visiting delegation led by Tsung-Tsong Wu, the Minister of NSTC, met with Senior Minister George Freeman and Minister Paul Scully of DSIT and had in-depth discussions regarding science and technology policy, future developments in technology, and resilient supply chains.
+With the rapid growth of emerging technologies, Taiwan has become indispensable to the entirety of the world because of its prominent capacity in making cutting-edge semiconductors.
+In June 2023, a visiting delegation led by Tsung-Tsong Wu, the former Minister of the NSTC, met with former Senior Minister George Freeman and former Minister Paul Scully of DSIT and had in-depth discussions regarding science and technology policy, future developments in technology, and resilient supply chains.

-NSTC is also striving for the global Net Zero goal.
-Minn-Tsong Lin, the Deputy Minister of NSTC led a delegation to Scotland in June 2023 to meet with the Scottish government and its directorate of Energy and Climate Change to discuss net zero policy, technology R&D and application, and to meet with the Just Transition Commission to talk about the social impact of energy transition.
-The delegation also went on a field trip to the onshore wind farms of Scottish Power, and visited Scottish Carbon Capture & Storage, and Net Zero Technology Centre to share ideas on carbon reduction strategy, net zero technology implementation, industry integration, and local opportunities for employments.
+The NSTC is also striving for the global Net Zero goal.
+Minn-Tsong Lin, the former Deputy Minister of the NSTC led a delegation to Scotland in June 2023 to meet with the Scottish government and its directorate of Energy and Climate Change to discuss net zero policy, technology R&D and application, and to meet with the Just Transition Commission to talk about the social impact of energy transition.

 Taiwan and UK have in recent years established regular exchange and collaboration on topics concerning public health.
 Since the COVID-19 outbreak escalated rapidly in Europe in March 2020, Taiwan has been keen to provide help, for example by donating a total of 2 million medical face masks to the UK government.
 The COVID-19 task forces on both sides also have been sharing their expertise and experience on several occasions.